ShresthKrishna/Pomoudoro_app_UI_using_tkinter/WORKLOG.md

 - Consider use of `completed` flag in analytics summary generation
 - Add optional visual indicators for incomplete sessions in session history
 - Cache rendered charts for performance when revisiting Analytics screen

+## 📅 2025-05-23

+**Work Done:**
+- Completed implementation of the Task Session Goal Completion dialog flow.
+- When `task_session_goal` reaches 0 after a Work session:
+  - Timer now pauses automatically
+  - User is presented with a modal prompt offering:
+    1. Start a New Task
+    2. Add More Sessions to This Task
+    3. Continue Without a Task
+- Implemented full flow control logic to prevent next session from starting until the dialog resolves.

+**Technical Changes:**
+- Hooked dialog into `session_complete_cb()` to trigger decision point before `start_next_session()`
+- Used `Toplevel()` window with `grab_set()` to enforce modal behavior
+- Added Spinbox for inputting additional sessions when continuing a task
+- Ensured correct timer label updates, session state resets, and session count increments
+- Fixed major tick loop bug